singnet/dev-portal/docs/concepts/snet-cli.md

 This tool is used extensively in our tutorials and guides, to install it, follow the [setup guide](/docs/setup/requirements).

+See the CLI documentation for full details of all commands.

 ## Making a call to a SingularityNET service

 ### JSON parameters